RoboticOceanographicSurfaceSampler/t-rake/README.md

 The Temperature Rake acquisition board acquires high-resolution high-speed measurements from an instrument that houses up to 16 termistors.
 The acquisition board features:
 - An Analog Devices AD7616 A/D converter that converts 16 channels of analog input with 16-bit resolution at up to megahertz rates.
-- A Raspberry Pi computer to control the A/D converter chip and capture acquired data in a file.
+- A Raspberry Pi computer to control the A/D converter chip and captures acquired data in a file.
 - Mounting points for up to four precision thermistor signal conditioning boards, which provide 0-5V signals for up to four thermistors each.
 - Optionally, the acquisition board can be manufactured by shearing the A/D converter section from the thermistor input section, allowing the A/D converter to be used for other data acquisition purposes.